MoatazAbdAlmageed/camelcase-Redux/README.md

 7 - :heavy_check_mark: doneCreate book detail component, with dummy selected book to display.

-8 - Create app component that contains all the created components, use it inside index.js .
+8 - :heavy_check_mark: Create app component that contains all the created components, use it inside index.js .

 9 - Replace the dummy book list array by the one coming from Redux state by connecting the component to Redux.